jhnnyjava/URDF-Exporter-for-ROS-2-Gazebo-Classic-/README.md

 Open Fusion 360.

-Go to Tools > Scripts and Add-ins.
+Go to UTILITIES > Scripts and Add-ins.

 You should now see URDF_Exporter_Ros2 listed.